Best Tahini Review!

 ORIGIN OF TAHINI

 Tahini is an Arabic name for ground sesame seeds.
 However, its origins are thought to have been in Persia, where it was called “ardeh.”
-Tahini later found its way to Israel and was held as a delicacy as sesame seeds were rather expensive to procure.
+Tahini later found its way to other countries and was held as a delicacy as sesame seeds were rather expensive to procure.
 In some cultures, tahini was even used as currency. (source)

 THE GROUND RULES